ReScience/ReScience-submission/code/README.md

 **figure_6.py** : creates figure 6, by default running this script will run 10 repetitions of 3 different time step sizes. can be run independently from other figures

 **figure_7CD.py** : creates figure 7CD, can be run independently from other figures.
-Note that this figure might differ from the one in the text due to the all-to-all STDP rule beind less reliable at finding the pattern.
+Note that this figure might differ from the one in the text due to the all-to-all STDP rule being less reliable at finding the pattern.

 **figure_8.py** : creates figure 8, can be run independently from other figures